joelek/bonsai/readme.md

 A listener may be added to the element through the `listener(type, listener?)` method.

 * The `type` argument must be used to specify the event type using the `on*` format.
-* The `listener` argument may be used to specify the listener.
+* The `listener` argument must be used to specify the listener.

 There may only be a single listener added to each element for each unique event type.
-The listener added for the given `type` may be removed by omitting the `listener` argument.
+The listener added for the given `type` may be removed by explicitly specifying the `listener` argument as undefined.
 Default behaviour may be prevented through the listener returning false.

 #### Nodes